rodabt/vframes/README.md

     printlne("VFrames version: ${vframes.version()}")

-    printlne("Initialize context in memory")
-    mut ctx := vframes.init() // also you can provide a fixed location, i.e. 'ctx.db'
+    printlne("First initialize a new context.
+If no arguments are give, memory is used") mut ctx := vframes.init()

     printlne("Load 500.000 records from a CSV")
     df := ctx.read_auto('people-500000.csv')!